tencesoft/angular-suneditor/CONTRIBUTING.md

 ---

 ## Request a feature
-Report a Feature Request by [opening a new issue](https://github.com/BauViso/angular-suneditor/issues)
+Report a Feature Request by [opening a new issue: Feature request](https://github.com/BauViso/angular-suneditor/issues/new?assignees=&labels=&template=feature_request.md&title=)

 **Great Feature Request** tend to have: